 Submitting Course and Teaching Evaluations

-Each term, students in the four undergraduate schools, Divinity School, and Graduate School will be invited to submit course and teaching evaluations for your classes.
+Each term, students will be invited to submit course and teaching evaluations for classes.
 Vanderbilt appreciates your honest and constructive feedback regarding your experiences in the classroom.

 A user guide with detailed instructions for utilizing the Course and Teaching Evaluations application is available here.